CS5008Fall2025/homework-sorts-karinaquenta/Report.md

 #### 3.2 Worst Case
 Provide example of arrays that generate _worst_ case for Bubble, Selection, Insertion, Merge Sorts

+- The worst case means when the sort takes the longest time to finish.
+- bubble sort: worst case is when the array is in reverse order, like [5,4,3,2,1] because it has to swap every single pair many times.
+- selection sort:actually always does the same number of comparisons no matter what, so even something like [5,4,3,2,1]is still the worst
+- insertion sort:lso worst when the array is reversed, like [9,8,7,6,5,4,3,2,1] becasue each number has to move to the front
+- merge sort:i wouldnt say merge sort has a worst case becsaue it always splits and merges the same way which makes it pretty consistent no matter what way it is put

 #### 3.3 Best Case
 Provide example of arrays that generate _best_ case for Bubble, Selection, Insertion, Merge Sorts